 Step 3: Image Matching

-Once your masking is finished, it’s time to start adjusting your transplanted subject so that they actually look like they are part of the main photo.
+Once your masking is finished, it’s time to start adjusting your transplanted subjects so that they actually look like they are part of the main photo.

-First and foremost, press Command + T to enter Free Transform mode (use Ctrl + T on PC), and then scale and reposition your transplanted subject so that they fit naturally into the main image background (or unnaturally, if that’s what you want!).
+First and foremost, press Command + T to enter Free Transform mode (use Ctrl + T on PC), and then scale and reposition your transplanted subject so that it fits naturally into the main image background (or unnaturally if that’s what you want!).